Witnesses to Lyra McKee killing ‘fear intimidation’, court hears

 Journalist Lyra McKee was shot dead in Derry in April while observing a riot Photograph: Jess Lowe/EPA

-Potential witnesses to the killing of journalist Lyra McKee may be too scared to come forward if two men accused of rioting on the night she died are released, the High Court heard today.
+Potential witnesses to the killing of journalist Lyra McKee may be too scared to come forward if two men accused of rioting on the night she died are released, the High Court heard on Tuesday.

 Prosecutors said tensions remain high in the part of Derry where she was shot, with graffiti warning that police informers will be “executed”.